-The Active Ownership policy is meant to guide all strategies managed by companies in the East Capital Group ("East Capital Group"), including public equity funds, mandates, and real estate funds (when and if relevant).
-The policy specifies how we shall act when exercising the ownership rights in the companies held by these strategies on behalf of our clients, the investors.
+The Active Ownership policy specifies how we shall act when exercising the ownership rights in the companies held by East Capital Group strategies on behalf of our clients.
 Additionally, the policy describes how we integrate shareholder engagement in our investment processes, as well as how we exercise voting rights.